ostis-apps/ostis-example-app/README.md

 ## Run
 Please note that JSON Websocket protocol will be available as well after start.
+IMPORTANT: Both terminals run at the same time.
 Run on Linux:
 ```sh
 #Terminal 1